What is this page?

 In 1991, acknowledging that GW-BASIC was getting too old for modern computers (even by early 90s standards,) Microsoft decided to bring a proper successor to their first IBM-compatible BASIC interpreter.
 To get the job done, they stripped the compiler off of QuickBASIC, slowed the interpreter a bit, removed some keywords, and bundled the final result with DOS 5.0.
 The free home version of QuickBASIC, which also doubled as a text editor, was called QBASIC 1.0 (the "Q" replacing "Quick" highlights how QBASIC is merely a nerfed QuickBASIC.)
 With the release of DOS 6.0 in 1993, QBASIC was upgraded one last time to 1.1...

-Since the first appearence of Windows, Microsoft worked hard to get steer away from the command-based operating system in favor of a full graphic interface.
+Since the first appearence of Windows, Microsoft worked hard to steer away from the command-based operating system in favor of a full graphic interface.
 As new versions of Windows appeared, they did their best to hide the existence of DOS underneath, until the arrival of Windows XP in 2001.
 When previous versions of Windows were still layered on top of some form of DOS, Windows XP only offered a DOS virtual machine.
 This pretty much put QBASIC on life support.
 The arrival of Windows Vista in 2006 pulled the plug for good.
 Today, either an antique computer running genuine DOS (or a compatible OS,) or an emulator like DOSBox could still run QBASIC programs.

-The language call still be found in VBA (VisualBASIC,) which is used by the Microsoft Office package to create macros and complex automatons.
+The language can still be found in VBA (VisualBASIC,) which is used by the Microsoft Office package to create macros and complex automatons.
 While it is a continuation of PDS in its structure, it is also "boxed" inside the Microsoft Office context, which strips BASIC of it's "All-purpose" initial intend.
 Others versions of VBA still exist, although without interpreter.